-Wikileaks founder Julian Assange has been sentenced to 50 weeks in jail by a UK court for a bail breach offence.
+Wikileaks founder Julian Assange has been sentenced to 50 weeks in jail by the Southwark crown court for a bail breach offence.

 There is no longer an active investigation in Sweden and the extradition request has lapsed.